Local Officials Call for Confederate Memorial Removals Post-Charlottesville

 - On Saturday afternoon the mayor of Lexington, Kentucky, said he would accelerate the planned removal of statues of John C. Breckinridge, a U.S. vice-president and Confederate Secretary of War, and John Hunt Morgan, and another Confederate general.
 In a statement, he wrote that “the tragic events in Charlottesville today have accelerated the announcement I intended to make next week.”

-- Jacksonville City Council president Anna Lopez Brosche announced in a statement that she would prepare a plan to move all Confederate memorials off public property.
+- Jacksonville, FL City Council president Anna Lopez Brosche announced in a statement that she would prepare a plan to move all Confederate memorials off public property.
 She cited Charlottesville and wrote, “It is important to never forget the history of our great city; and, these monuments, memorials, and markers represent a time in our history that caused pain to so many.”

-- The mayor of Baltimore said she’d go ahead with the removal of Confederate statues from the city, and contacted contractors about beginning work.
+- The mayor of Baltimore, MD said she’d go ahead with the removal of Confederate statues from the city, and contacted contractors about beginning work.
 The Baltimore City Council unanimously endorsed her plan.

 - Maryland’s House Speaker said the statue of Supreme Court Justice Roger B. Taney, who handed down the Dred Scott decision, should be removed from the state house.

-- Former NAACP president Benjamin Jealous called for Baltimore’s statue of Taney to be melted down and transformed into a memorial for Frederick Douglass:
+- Former NAACP president Benjamin Jealous called for Baltimore’s statue of Taney to be melted down.

-- The city of Memphis announced it would sue the state of Tennessee in an effort to get Confederate statues removed.
+- The city of Memphis, TN announced it would sue the state of Tennessee in an effort to get Confederate statues removed.

-- A 113-year-old Confederate statue was removed from Gainesville, Florida:
+- A 113-year-old Confederate statue was removed from Gainesville, FL:

 - Protesters gathered around one of Washington, D.C.’s many Confederate statues, this one of General Albert E. Pike:

-- Protesters massed in Nashville to call for the removal of a bust of Confederate hero Nathan Bedford Forrest:
+- Protesters massed in Nashville, TN to call for the removal of a bust of Confederate hero Nathan Bedford Forrest:

 But at least one public official was unmoved, and said so.
 Henry McMaster, governor of South Carolina, condemned the violence in Charlottesville but said, “We have been over these issues over the years.
 I think our people are different.”
 The South Carolina legislature voted to remove the Confederate flag that flew outside the grounds of the capitol in the wake of the Roof killings in 2015.